Introduction

 Vectors comparison

-Comparison of two vectors involve (parallel) reduction as well.
+The comparison of two vectors involves (parallel) reduction as well.
 The fetch

-part is responsible for comparison of corresponding vector elements result of which is boolean true
+part is responsible for the comparison of corresponding vector elements, resulting in a boolean value true

 or false

-part must perform logical and operation on all of them.
-We must not forget to change the idempotent element to true
+part must perform logical and operation on all fetched values.
+We must not forget to change the identity element to true

 .
 The code may look as follows: